Thinking and memory changes

 These are some tips on how to approach conversations:

-• A comfortable and relaxed environment is best, where you won’t be distracted.
-Some people may also find it easier to talk when you are out walking or doing something where you are beside each other.
+• Make sure you’re comfortable.
+A relaxed environment is best, where you won’t be distracted.
+Some people may find it easier to talk when you are out walking or doing something where you are beside each other.

 • During the conversation, try not to rush.
 Remember that you can take time to think about your responses and take a break if you need to.

-• It’s important to think about reactions during the conversation.
+• Think about how people might react during your conversation.
 People that you talk to may react in unexpected ways and some may not know how to react.
 Others may find the conversations upsetting.
 It's important to acknowledge this and take a break if needed.

 Researchers are making a lot of progress in why thinking and memory changes happen in Parkinson’s.

-• what can slow down the progression of symptoms, including better medications and treatments
+• how to slow down the progression of symptoms, including better medications and treatments.

 Researchers rely on people who are experiencing symptoms like thinking and memory changes to understand why they happen and make progress.
 You are the expert.
 The more people that take part in research, the more we will learn about the condition.